Technicavolous/DARAN/README.md

 Most of the system needs to be able to be controlled on the air rather than over the internet or wifi.
 Users need to be able to notify the system of various requests and responses and the system needs to identify itself with an Amateur call during certain operational modes.

 Nodes could announce their presence from time to time to allow non-connected amateurs the opportunity to locate and use the link and give instructions for its use.

-Discussion
-I would like your feedback on this abstract.
-I'm currently writing the details including the basic system configuration, the theory of operation including startup and communication with the servers, hardware, software, teams, financing, the works.
-Next week I will publish the first draft of these details and request discussion on those as well.

-Feel free to suggest additions, edits, corrections, etc.
-Tracy Markham N4LGH

- CNRLS – Operation
+### CNRLS – Operation

-Crossband Node Repeater Linking System - Operation Here is part two of my 'White Paper' describing a repeater linking system.
-I have decided to break the 'Details' section into several parts.
-This is the description of operation.
-Hardware, software, locations and financing will be discussed in subsequent articles.

-Startup
+### Startup

-Node
-Upon startup each node will determine if it has a direct internet connection.
+**Node  -** Upon startup each node will determine if it has a direct internet connection.
 If it does, it will initiate communication with the 147120.net servers, which will assign a node designation to the station.
 It will then tune to a frequency determined by the servers and send a 'cq' via packet radio with an announcement that it is a 'root node' with an internet connection.

 If the node lacks its own internet connection, it will tune to a predetermined frequency and listen for a cq from a root node.
 If none is heard in a reasonable time, it will initiate its own cq via packet radio with an announcement that it needs a connection to a root node.